NamazuStudios/element-example/README.md

  * [Elements Community Edition](https://github.com/Elemental-Computing/docker-compose/)

 > [!Note]
 > To run MongoDB in Docker (recommended), you can navigate to `services-dev` and use the command `docker compose up --build`, which starts a MongoDB container in detached mode and maps the default MongoDB port.
 Make sure you have Docker installed and running before executing this command.
+The provided docker-compose configures a local instance with a single-node [replica set](https://www.mongodb.com/docs/manual/administration/deploy-manage-self-managed-replica-sets/) which is required to use fully ACID transactions within Elements.

 ### Install dependencies